 E-Governance and the Citizens

 E-Governance has two dimensions.
 The first is the application of Information Technology for the improvement of Administration.
 Second is application of Governance to the emerging Cyber Society.
 Even though, the concept of E-Governance is, in principle applicable to all types of Governance including Corporate Governance, the present discussion is focused on traditional responsibilities of a politically elected body (Government) entrusted with the administration of a society (Citizens).
 This system of Governance consists of the Ministry and the Parliamentary or State Legislative systems, down to the elected representatives of the Village Panchayat (in India).
 It also includes the implementation machinery consisting of the officials and any other organizations involved in the delivery of collective state administered services to the Citizens.
 The essence of EG is the Communication between the "Governing" and the "Governed" and the test of “Good Governance" is a "Harmoniously Living Society”.
+The system of EG is supported by five major pillars viz.;

 1.Computers